mariushelf/gekkopy/README.md

 gekko.plot_stats(jdf, profits, figsize=(10,10));
 ```

-# Running Python Strategies in Gekko
+# Running a Python Strategy in Gekko

 1. implement the [`Strategy`](gekkopy/serving.py) class
 2. register your class with the [`StratServer`](gekkopy/serving.py)